Aortic Valve Repair May Mean No More Blood Thinner for You

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A recent study looked at results from surgeries to repair valves instead of replacing them.
-The study found that valve repair produced excellent outcomes for middle-aged bicuspid aortic valve (BAV) disease patients who had leaky heart valves.
+It found that valve repair produced excellent outcomes for middle-aged bicuspid aortic valve (BAV) disease patients who had leaky heart valves.

 Valve repair provided a safe and lasting fix.
 It also avoided the lifelong need to take blood thinners that follows valve replacement surgery.

 BAV is the most common congenital (present at birth) type of heart defect.
 However, most people who have congenital aortic valve defects don’t develop symptoms until they are in their 30s or 40s.